The $W\ell\nu$-vertex corrections to W-boson mass in the R-parity violating MSSM: Introduction

 \section{Introduction}

-In past decades, the observation of striking agreement between the Standard Model (SM) predictions and the experimental results in a vast number of particle interactions has shown up the powerful predicted capacity of the SM.
-However, the SM is not the final answer to the particle physics, as it is unable to explain several phenomena, such as the matter-antimatter asymmetry, the origin of neutrino mass, the hierarchy problem, the candidate of dark matter, etc. These strongly call for some new physics (NP) beyond the SM.
-Although no up-to-date direct evidence shows that NP exists, there is still another indirect way, e.g., studying the loop-effects of NP on the low-energy process or electroweak observables, like the precision measurement of the $W$-boson mass.
+In the past decades, the observation of striking agreement between the standard model (SM) predictions and the experimental results in a vast number of particle interactions has shown up the powerful predicted capacity of the SM.
+However, the SM is not the final answer to the particle physics, as it is unable to explain several phenomena, including the matter-antimatter asymmetry, the origin of neutrino mass, the hierarchy problem, and the candidate of dark matter.
+These strongly call for some new physics (NP) beyond the SM.
+Although no up-to-date direct evidence shows that the NP exists, there are still indirect ways, e.g., studying the loop-effects of NP on low-energy processes or electroweak observables, like the precision measurement of the $W$-boson mass.